 There are certain conditions around tax-deductible business expenses for companies and Sole Traders so we recommend that you speak to your accountant about the expenses you wish to claim.
 Your accountant will calculate the allowable amount of business expenses that you can enter into your tax return.

-In this guide, we go through some examples of what home office expenses you can claim as a business owner/director.
+In this guide, we go through some examples of home office expenses you can claim as a business owner/director.

 Claiming home office expenses - how to separate personal and business use?